pragma-/pbot/doc/QuickStart.md

 or

     userset Bob password <new password>

-Then you can login with:

-    login <password>

-Now you can use `/msg` in your own IRC client to administrate PBot, instead of the terminal console.

 If you want to autologin without typing a password, first ensure your hostmask is unique -- preferably by using a NickServ vhost/cloak or a reverse-DNS name.
 Then set the following metadata on your account: